AzureCosmosDB/labs/dotnet/labs/07-transactions-with-continuation.md

     }
    ```

-1. Save all of your open editor tabs.

-1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Terminal** menu option.

-1. In the open terminal pane, enter and execute the following command:
+1. In the terminal pane, enter and execute the following command:

    ```sh
    dotnet run